-12. If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?
+11. If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?

-The legislative amendments introduced to provide for the regulation of cryptocurrencies have generally focused on the transactional relationships (eg, the issuing and exchanging process) and activities involving cryptocurrencies, rather than the cryptocurrencies themselves.
-We have outlined in section 9 the key aspects of Australia's financial services regulatory regime as it relates to the sale of cryptocurrency through an ICO including licensing requirements, marketing requirements, cross border issues and consumer law issues.
+Section 8 outlines the key aspects of Australia's financial services regulatory regime as it relates to the sale of cryptocurrency through an ICO including licensing requirements, marketing requirements, cross border issues and consumer law issues.

-Depending on the circumstances, coins or tokens may constitute interests in managed investment schemes (collective investment vehicles), securities, derivatives, or fall into a category of more generally defined financial products (including the ability to make non-cash payments), all of which are subject to the Australian financial services regulatory regime.
+Depending on the circumstances, coins or tokens may constitute interests in managed investment schemes (collective investment vehicles), securities, derivatives, or fall into a category of more generally defined financial products, all of which are subject to the Australian financial services regulatory regime.

-ASIC has provided high-level guidance to assist in determining whether an ICO may fall within the Australian financial services regulatory framework in the ICO Information Sheet mentioned above.
-A summary of ASIC's guidance is provided in the Australian Treasury Issues Paper on Initial Coin Offerings published in 2019.
+ASIC has provided high-level guidance to assist in determining whether an ICO may fall within the Australian financial services regulatory framework in the ICO Information

+Sheet mentioned above.
+A summary of ASIC's guidance is provided in the Australian Treasury Issues Paper on Initial Coin Offerings published in January 2019.

-13. Is cryptocurrency trading common in your jurisdiction?
+12. Is cryptocurrency trading common in your jurisdiction?
 And what is the attitude of mainstream financial institutions to cryptocurrency trading in your jurisdiction?

-Mainstream financial institutions in Australia have historically stayed away from any involvement with cryptocurrency trading citing money laundering and terrorism financing risks.
-Industry association bodies have also raised concerns of 'de-banking' with banks closing the accounts of a notable number of Australian digital currency exchanges to meet 'compliance and assurance requirements'.
-However, in recent times numerous institutional market makers and liquidity providers have increased their scope to provide broader corporate solutions across cryptocurrency and digital asset trading.
-Similarly, there is a growing presence of cryptocurrency and digital asset based classes of underlying assets within managed funds.
-Such inclusion has indirectly increased the volume of trading in these assets.
+Mainstream financial institutions in Australia have largely stayed away from any involvement with cryptocurrency trading citing money laundering and terrorism financing risks.
+Industry association bodies have raised concerns in recent times of 'debanking' with banks closing the accounts of a notable number of Australian digital currency exchanges to meet 'compliance and assurance requirements'.

-While the ASX has endorsed blockchain with development plans for its own blockchain-based replacement for its equities clearing and settlement operations, the embracing of blockchain has not generally extend to cryptocurrencies.
-In late 2019 the exchange released updated compliance guidance regarding cryptocurrency-related activity, stating that such activities raise 'significant legal, regulatory and public policy issues' and its 'concerns regarding cryptocurrency-related activities have been reinforced and amplified'.
+While the ASX has endorsed blockchain with development plans for its own blockchain-based replacement for its equities clearing and settlement operations, the embracing of blockchain does not extend to cryptocurrencies.
+In August 2019 the exchange released updated compliance guidance regarding cryptocurrency-related activity, stating that such activities raise 'significant legal, regulatory and public policy issues' and its 'concerns regarding cryptocurrency-related activities have been reinforced and amplified'.
 The ASX's position remains that listing a crypto-currency business will need to satisfy stringent listing requirements.
-Despite these higher barriers to entry there have been numerous cryptocurrency related businesses and funds listed on the ASX this year.

-14. Are there any relevant regulatory restrictions or initiatives concerning tokens and virtual assets other than cryptocurrencies (e.g. trading of tangible property represented by cryptographic tokens)?
+13. Are there any relevant regulatory restrictions or initiatives concerning tokens and virtual assets other than cryptocurrencies (e.g. trading of tangible property represented by cryptographic tokens)?

-There are no specific regulatory restrictions concerning tokens and other virtual assets.
-The legal obligations and requirements applicable to any cryptocurrency, token or virtual asset will depend upon the rights which are attached to, and features of, them (as discussed above at section 9).
+There are no regulatory restrictions concerning tokens and other virtual assets.
+The legal obligations and requirements applicable to any cryptocurrency, token or virtual asset will depend upon the rights which are attached to, and features of, them (as discussed above at section 8).

-While Australia has not adopted any specific initiatives concerning tokens, virtual assets or cryptocurrencies, ASIC and AUSTRAC have established initiatives to assist fintech businesses more broadly in understanding their obligations such as setting up innovation hubs (see section 6).
+While Australia has not adopted any specific initiatives concerning tokens, virtual assets or cryptocurrencies, ASIC and AUSTRAC have established initiatives to assist fintech businesses more broadly in understanding their obligations such as setting up innovation hubs (see section 5).
+Section 15 outlines the co-operation agreements ASIC has entered into with overseas regulators to further understand the approach of fintech businesses in other jurisdictions.

-15. Are there any legal or regulatory issues concerning the transfer of title to or the granting of security over tokens and virtual assets?
+14. Are there any legal or regulatory issues concerning the transfer of title to or the granting of security over tokens and virtual assets?

 ASIC has indicated how Australian financial services laws may apply to ICOs as an alternative form of funding.
-See section 9 as to how the legal status of an ICO may trigger licensing, registration and disclosure requirements if the tokens represent financial products.
-Regardless of whether a token constitutes a financial product, ICOs and security token offerings will be subject to ACL restrictions and AML/CTF reporting requirements.
-Entities engaging in lending activities within the scope of the National Credit Code (which may capture lending associated with security taken over digital assets), as contained in Schedule 1 of the National Consumer Credit Protection Act 2009 (Cth), will need to hold an Australian credit licence or be exempt from the requirement to be licensed.
+See section 8 as to how the legal status of an ICO may trigger licensing, registration and disclosure requirements if the tokens represent financial products.
+Regardless of whether a token constitutes a financial product, ICOs and STOs will be subject to ACL restrictions and AML/CTF reporting requirements.
+Entities engaging in lending activities within the scope of the National Credit Code, as contained in Schedule 1 of the National Consumer Credit Protection Act 2009 (Cth), will need to hold an Australian credit licence or be exempt from the requirement to be licensed.
 Credit licensees must also comply with a range of obligations including in relation to responsible lending.